Table of Contents

 Keeping a log of missed parenting time helps when asking the court for contempt, but do not wait too long before bringing it to the court’s attention.
 You need to act when it happens, not a year later.
 The court would be hard-pressed to do something after a lot of time has passed.

 When a violation has occurred, always write the other parent about it so you have a record.
 If the other parent responds, you will have a fairly good idea of their excuse when it gets into court.
 If they ignore the text or posting on a parenting app, you can at least show that you sent it.
 Above all, try and maintain a cool head and if you keep missing parenting time, file a petition with the court asking to change or the parenting schedule altogether.
 If you are having problems picking up from the other parent’s home at 6:00 on a Friday evening, a change to picking up the child from school will cut the other parent out altogether.
-A skilled family law lawyer can assist you in creative ways to obtain your parenting time so that the other parent has little or no way of interfering.
+An experienced child custody lawyer in Chicago can assist you in creative ways to obtain your parenting time so that the other parent has little or no way of interfering.